Emily Fields: Season 2

-Dr. Sullivan (Annabeth Gish), the girls' therapist, goes missing, and the girls are forced to go on a mission to save her.
+Dr Sullivan (Annabeth Gish), the girls' therapist, goes missing, and the girls are forced to go on a mission to save her.
 "A" sends Emily to a barn in the woods; she ends up getting locked inside and passes out due to carbon monoxide poisoning.
 Emily is then visited by Alison, who explains that she knows the identity of A, but can't reveal it to Emily, shortly before kissing her.
-Emily is rescued by her friends, but remains uncertain if Alison is really alive or if it was just a dream.
+Emily is rescued by her friends but remains uncertain if Alison is alive or if it was just a dream.
 The girls are then arrested soon after, having been caught with a piece of evidence the police suspect to be the murder weapon used on Alison.

 Emily and the other girls plot to try and trick "A" by pretending Emily is being frozen out of the group.
-The plan is only moderately successful; however, the girls are able to get access to A's phone.
+The plan is only moderately successful; however, the girls can get access to A's phone.
 Meanwhile, Emily is forced to deal with her new relationship with Maya, who is desperate to avoid getting sent back to True North.
-Emily later finds out that she couldn't go back because her soon-to-be killer was there and wanted Emily to go with her to San Francisco to save her.
+Emily later finds out that she can't go back because her soon-to-be killer was there and wants Emily to go with her to San Francisco to save her.
 When Emily rejects leaving, Maya disappears.
 Emily believes Maya has run off to San Francisco to stay with some friends, and is distraught.
 She attempts to find Maya, to no avail.
 Things are soon complicated by Paige; having recently come out, she hopes to rekindle her and Emily's relationship.
 Emily's father returns to Rosewood briefly to attend a father-daughter dance.
 He later tells Emily that he has been assigned on another tour in Afghanistan.
 After his departure, Emily's mother makes plans to return home to Rosewood.

 With the girls charged with the challenge of unmasking "A" at the school's masquerade ball, Emily is on edge.
 At the ball, she meets Paige; the two talk and come to the mutual agreement that for now, they will be just friends.
 After Mona (Janel Parrish) is revealed to be "A" and subsequently arrested, Emily and the other girls come home to find the police at Emily's house.
 Emily's mother explains that Maya has been murdered and her body found at the DiLaurentis house.
 Upon hearing this, Emily breaks down, comforted by the other girls.